15 Tips for Designing the Best Real Estate Apps

 To ensure that those you consult represent a wide range of users and their needs and desires, try asking for feedback through forums explicitly dedicated to custom real estate design topics.
 Houzz is an excellent platform for this.

 Home buyers are always interested in comparing the pricing of different properties and the amenities around the location.
 They will consider properties based on their closeness to schools, hospitals, and grocery stores.
 As such, they would need an interactive map.

 You should follow several best practices when building the map on your platform.
 The first is ensuring the map is integrated into search results and that it is easy for users to find their location on the map when searching through properties.
 If it makes sense for your app's UX design, you could include links allowing users to explore property listings by neighbourhood or city block.

-Secondly, ensure the map is easy to use and provides users with an optimal experience.
-This means your platform should allow users to zoom in or out of a map, provide them with clear directions on how to use it, and provide additional information about the property they’re viewing.
+Secondly, ensure the map is easy to use and provides users an optimal experience.
+This means your platform should allow users to zoom in or out of a map, provide clear directions on how to use it, and provide additional information about the property they're viewing.
 We recommend providing directions from where a user currently resides right up until their desired destination.

 Finally, ensure you've optimised the map size and do not include any unnecessary elements.

 Interactivity is a vital part of any app.
 Interactive content is a great way to engage users and help them find what they want.
 It allows users to interact with the content rather than simply viewing it.
 When building real estate apps, interactivity can be accomplished in many different ways, including:

 - 3D virtual tours of the unit, including 360-degree views

 - Street view maps that show where the unit is located on a map and help users determine if it's close enough to public transportation or other amenities they need daily.

 - Videos depicting the interior of the property